zeekus/textfiles/pschism_build_document_with_spack.md

 - The git repo will come with multiple versions.
 We are going to want one that is stable.
 - Use 'git branch -r -v' to view the versions.
 - Use 'git checkout origin/releases/v0.21' to checkout version 21 of spack.

-- [ ] Checkout the version 21 release of spack
+- [ ] Checkout the version 21 release of spack or the latest stable branch.

 ```bash
 cd /modeling/spack